Home

 Some garages specialise in replacement DPFs, but generally, most normal garages can remove and replace a DPF.
 They can cost anywhere between £800 to £2,000.

-Spread the cost of your repairs into monthly payments with Bumper Car Repair Finance.
+Spread the cost of your repairs into monthly payments with Bumper Car Repair Loans.
 Find 1000s of dependable garages and dealerships across the UK and apply for a credit limit of up to £5,000.

 Common DPF questions